 Will you work entirely in the office or partly remotely from home?
 Where do you see the advantages in each case?

-I mainly work from the office.
+I work mainly from the office.
 The biggest disadvantage of the home office for me is the almost non-existent human exchange with colleagues.
-At home, I miss the nice conversations while getting coffee and the common breaks, even if there are good means for this, such as the common "online lunch break".
+At home, I miss the nice conversations over coffee and the shared breaks, even though there are good ways of doing this, such as the shared "online lunch break".

-The disadvantage of the office is, of course, the cosiness of one's own four walls ;D And the question "What should I wear today?" is something I have to ask myself much less in the home office.
+The disadvantage of the office is of course the coziness of your own four walls ;D And the question "What do I wear today?"
+I have to ask myself in the home office of course much less.